 Dylan's house.
 The next morning, Brandon drops by to check on his wino friend, who's sprawled on the couch.
 Brandon pokes him awake, and Dylan looks at him, startled, and asks him how he got in...and Brandon wryly tells him the door was open.
 He tells Dylan he can drink and be as big a self-destructive douchebag as he wants, but he won't allow him to treat Kelly so shittily when all she's doing is trying to help him.
 Dylan whines that Brandon didn't tell him about his relationship with Kelly before the ball, and Brandon admits that that was wrong, but insists that he still needs to apologize to Kelly.

 California University.
 Kelly is lamenting to Brandon the end of summer.
 He tells her how "disgustingly wholesome" he feels compared to the hot drunken mess Dylan perpetually is, and Kelly grins back at him and says how attractive she finds that.
 Out of nowhere, Clare approaches them wearing a horrible red crop top.
 What is it with all the crop tops on this show?
 Were they really that much in style in the mid '90s?
-Clare announces that she got a full year credit for her high school AP classes, so - ta da! - she's now a college sophomore.
-That sounds...completely implausible, but then I'm no expert on how the admissions process works at fictional universities.
+Clare announces that even though she's a year younger than all of them, she got a full year credit for taking high school AP classes, so - ta da! - she's now a college sophomore.
+That sounds...somewhat implausible, but then I'm no expert on how the admissions process works at fictional American universities.
 After Clare and Kelly amble off, Brandon locates Josh at a table hustling volunteers for The Condor and tells him he's decided to be his running mate after all.
 Josh is delighted, and the two shake on it.
 Meanwhile, Ahn-drea has Hannah with her, and is on a payphone telling Jesse she changed her mind about putting their daughter in daycare.
 Yawn.

 In the Student Union, Donna runs into David and manages to have a civil conversation with him.
 He says he thought she was going away for a few months, then asks her if she forgives him for doinking Ariel.
 She says she doesn't, but that it's a big campus and wishes him a nice semester.
 She then notices Kelly sitting at a table and goes over to join her.
 She asks if she can move back into the beach house, and a pleased Kelly tells her her old room is waiting for her, and that she left everything as it was because she hoped she'd come to her senses and return to CU.
 Donna informs her that Dylan dropped by the beach apartment earlier to apologize.
 Kelly looks unimpressed and says it's too little too late, but Donna urges her to give Slouchy a chance.